-Executed for treason and buried in London in 1916, Roger Casement's remains were repatriated to Ireland in 1965.
+Executed for treason and buried in London in 1916, Roger Casement's remains return to Ireland.

 Roger Casement's remains were repatriated from London to Dublin, where he received a state funeral almost 50 years after his execution.